-- Riverside Hockey Club is synonymous with top hockey in Durban, KZN and South Africa having delveoped and grown many provincial and international players, some of whom currently play in our men’s and women’s 1st teams and are involved in Riverside’s junior programme as coaches.
+- Riverside Hockey Club is synonymous with top hockey in Durban, KZN and South Africa having developed and grown many provincial and international players, some of whom currently play in our men’s and women’s 1st teams and are involved in Riverside’s Junior programme as coaches.

 - It is fun and challenging to participate in the Riverside Hockey programme!

-Riverside Hockey is excited to confirm the following senior coaching staff for the 2016 programme:
+Riverside Hockey Club is excited to confirm the following senior coaching staff for the 2021 programme:

-Head Coach: Mini Hockey – Caryn Springate formerly Bentley (former SA player capped 99 times), has coached and developed mini hockey programmes in South Africa, Spain and the UK, former coach of league winning Irish Premier league team)
+Head Coach: Mini Hockey – Caryn Springate formerly Bentley (former SA player capped 99 times), has coached and developed mini hockey programmes in South Africa, Spain and the UK, former coach of winning Irish Premier league team).